wp-plugins/newsletter/readme.txt

 == Changelog ==

+= 2.5.2.9 =

+* Fixed the import when lists are specified

 = 2.5.2.8 =

 * Fixed the list displaying on administration panel when there are more than 9 lists